Werocky/se2022-01-HikeTracker/readme.md

 - **Response**: `200`(the reference point was linked correctly to the hike).
-- **Error responses**: `422 Error! cannot process request`(wrongly or missing required parameters),`503 Internal Server Error` (generic error), `401 HikeID not  in DB`(the HikeID did not belong to any hike in the DB), `522 Hike not assigned to user`(the user is not registered or doenst have the permissions to modify the given hike),`402 ReferencePoint not  in DB`(the PointID did not belong to any reference point in the DB).
+- **Error responses**: `422 Error! cannot process request`(wrongly or missing required parameters),`503 Internal Server Error` (generic error), `401 HikeID not  in DB`(the HikeID did not belong to any hike in the DB), `522 Hike not assigned to user`(the user is not registered or doenst have the permissions to modify the given hike),`402 ReferencePoint not  in DB`(the PointID did not belong to any reference point in the DB),`504 Linked yet`(the given point is already linked to the given Hike).

 **/HikeRefPoints**